flutter/website/src/content/ui/interactivity/focus.md

 Which one depends upon the `disposition` argument you give to `unfocus()`.
 To better control where the focus passes when you remove it from a node, you have two options.
-You can set focus to another node or use the focus traversal mechanism.
+You can choose to set focus to another node or use the focus traversal mechanism.
 To find another node, this mechanism can use the `focusInDirection`, `nextFocus`, or `previousFocus` methods on `FocusNode`.